box-cutter/windows-vm/README.md

 ## Building the Vagrant boxes

-To build all the boxes, you will need both VirtualBox and VMware Fusion installed.
+To build all the boxes, you will need VirtualBox, VMware Fusion, and Parallels Desktop installed.

 A GNU Make `Makefile` drives the process via the following targets: